parroty/excoveralls/README.md

 Output reports are written to `cover/excoveralls.html` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.
 Custom reports can be created and utilized by defining `template_path` in `coveralls.json`.
 This directory should contain an eex template named `coverage.html.eex`.

+### [mix coveralls.json] Show coverage as JSON report
+This task displays coverage information at the source-code level formatted as a JSON document.
+The report follows a format supported by several code coverage services, including Codecov and Code Climate.
+Output to the shell is the same as running the command `mix coveralls`.
+In a similar manner to `mix coveralls.detail`, reported source code can be filtered by specifying arguments using the `--filter` flag.

+Upload a coverage report to Codecov using their [bash uploader](https://docs.codecov.io/docs/about-the-codecov-bash-uploader) or to Code Climate using their [test-reporter](https://docs.codeclimate.com/docs/configuring-test-coverage).

+Output reports are written to `cover/excoveralls.json` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.

 ## coveralls.json
 `coveralls.json` provides settings for excoveralls.